 The history of the much loved boulevard of Baku began with the decision taken in 1909.
-The idea of the boulevard belonged to city engineer Duma Mammad Hajınski who could see the coast line being, not only a pleasurable place to walk, in the hot summers but also a place to showcase Azerbaijan’s treasures.
-Some of the noticeable parts of the boulevard are rare plants and trees that have been brought in from different regions of Azerbaijan.
+The idea of the boulevard belonged to city engineer Duma Mammad Hajınski who had a clear vision for it.
+He could see the coast line being, not only a pleasurable place to walk, in the hot summers but also a place to showcase Azerbaijan’s treasures.
+Some of the most noteworthy parts of the boulevard are rare plants and trees that have been brought in from different regions of Azerbaijan.

-During 1950-60’s more delights were added to the seaside – “Mirvari” and “Bahar” cafes, and the summer cinema named after Samad Vurgun.
+During 1950-60’s more delights were added to the seaside.
+These included, “Mirvari” and “Bahar” cafes, and the summer cinema named after Samad Vurgun.
 Over time the “Venice” water town and other projects were constructed.

-Presently the length of the park is 3 kilometers 750 meters.
-The width varies and of the some places from coast to Neftchciler ave. is 350 and some is 500.
+Presently, the length of the park is 3 kilometers 750 meters.
+However, the width varies and of the some places from coast to Neftchciler ave. are 350m and some is 500m.
 The National Park begins from “Azneft” square and the Palace of Hand Games and ends near the Sea port.

 The Caspian Sea

 The main difference between the Caspian and the world’s major water basins is the absence of any direct connection with the World Ocean.
-In ancient maps the Caspian Sea was known as Gilan Sea.
+Incidentally, in ancient maps the Caspian Sea was known as Gilan Sea.